PeppiMyllymaki/PeppiMyllymaki.github.io/README.md

                 <b>Result</b>
                 <br>
                 This is an ongoing project aimed at producing a visually engaging, accessible, and efficient website that enhances the client’s brand and user experience.
-The website is scheduled for completion by the end of the year (2025).
+The website is scheduled for completion by the end of January 2026.
                 <br>
             </p>